 The deadline for submission is midnight on Wednesday, November 15, 2017.
 After this date, you will no longer be able to access the submission form.
 In the past, late submissions were considered, however this year's submission deadline will be strictly enforced.
 Students selected for participation will be notified in early January 2018.

 - Submission Deadline: midnight on Wednesday, November 15, 2017

 - Notification Date: early January 2018

 - Event date: Friday, February 16, 2018

 How do I submit an abstract?

 Abstract submissions will only be accepted by using our online submission form - Click here to link to the abstract submission page.
-Students should complete the submission form in its entirety, making sure to list their adviser's proper email in the appropriate field.
-Automated messages will be sent to students' advisers requesting approval.
-Each adviser must then submit a quick email approving the abstract to the URDC staff to confirm.
+Students should complete the submission form in its entirety, making sure to list their mentor's proper email in the appropriate field.
+Automated messages will be sent to students' mentors requesting approval.
+Each mentor must then submit a quick email approving the abstract to the URDC staff to confirm.
 Abstracts without these approvals will not be considered.
 Please direct approval emails to URDC@mail.wvu.edu and clearly mark that you are doing so in the subject line.